harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ## Author
 Adem Derinel <<derinel@google.com>>

+Ken Buchanan <<kenrb@chromium.org>>

-Last updated: 13-Jan-2025
+Last updated: 24-Jan-2025

 ## Summary

-We propose an “immediate” mediation modality for WebAuthn `get()` requests which mirrors APIs on Android and iOS, and the “password” method in Credential Management, in response to requests from sites.
+We propose an “immediate” mediation modality for WebAuthn and password `get()` requests which mirrors the `preferImmediatelyAvailable` API properties on Android and iOS, in response to requests from sites.
 This modality fails promptly if no credentials are immediately available, and thus allows sites to direct users to fallback sign-in methods in that case.

 ## Background